Cancer.Net Podcast: Understanding Grief and Loss, adapted from this content

 When a person loses someone close to them, it is natural to grieve.
 This process takes time and usually includes many different emotions and behaviors.
-Although grief often refers to an emotional response to the death of a loved one, people with cancer and their families may grieve other cancer-related losses, such as the loss of a breast, the loss of fertility, or the loss of independence.
+People with cancer and their families may also grieve other cancer-related losses.
+These may include the loss of a breast, the loss of fertility, or the loss of independence.

 Common grief reactions

-Reactions to loss, called grief reactions, vary widely from person to person and vary in the same person over time.
-Not every person has the same set of grief reactions, but common ones include difficult feelings, thoughts, physical sensations, and behaviors.
+Reactions to loss, called grief reactions, vary widely from person to person and within the same person over time.
+Common grief reactions include difficult feelings, thoughts, physical sensations, and behaviors.

 Feelings.
-People who have experienced loss may experience a range of feelings, including shock, numbness, sadness, denial, despair, anxiety, anger, guilt, loneliness, depression, helplessness, relief, and yearning.
+People who have experienced loss may have a range of feelings.
+This could include shock, numbness, sadness, denial, despair, anxiety, anger, guilt, loneliness, depression, helplessness, relief, and yearning.
 A grieving person may start crying after hearing a song or comment that makes them think of the person who has died.
-Or that person may cry for no apparent reason.
+Or that person may cry for no reason.

 Thoughts.
-Common thought patterns include disbelief, confusion, disorientation, difficulty concentrating, preoccupation, and hallucinations (briefly thinking that you see or hear the deceased person).
+Common thought patterns include disbelief, confusion, difficulty concentrating, preoccupation, and hallucinations.

 Physical sensations.
-It is common for grief to cause physical sensations, such as tightness or heaviness in the chest or throat, nausea or an upset stomach, dizziness, headaches, physical numbness, muscle weakness or tension, and fatigue.
-It may also cause vulnerability to illness.
+Grief can cause physical sensations, such as tightness or heaviness in the chest or throat, nausea or an upset stomach, dizziness, headaches, physical numbness, muscle weakness or tension, and fatigue.
+It may also make you vulnerable to illness.

 Behaviors.
-When a person is grieving, it may be difficult to fall asleep or stay asleep, and he or she may lose energy for enjoyable activities or lose interest in eating or interacting socially.
+When a person is grieving, he or she may struggle to fall asleep or stay asleep.
+He or she may also lose energy for enjoyable activities or lose interest in eating or interacting socially.
 A grieving person may also become more irritable or aggressive.
-Other common behaviors include restlessness, hyperactivity (excessive activity), and listlessness (lack of interest, energy, or spirit).
+Other common behaviors include restlessness and excessive activity.

 Religion and spirituality

-Grief may also affect a person’s religious and spiritual beliefs.
-For instance, loss may cause a person to question his or her faith or view of the world, or it may strengthen the person’s faith by providing a new understanding of the meaning of life.
+Grief and loss may also cause a person to question his or her faith or view of the world.
+Or it may strengthen the person’s faith by providing a new understanding of the meaning of life.

 Each person experiences grief differently.
 Often, a person feels grief in waves or cycles, with periods of intense and painful feelings that come and go.
-People who are grieving may feel they are making progress but suddenly face overwhelming grief again.
-These renewed periods of grief may occur at significant dates, such as holidays or birthdays, or they may occur without reason.
-Over time, these periods of intense grieving typically become less frequent and less intense as the person adjusts to his or her loss.
+People who are grieving may feel they are making progress but then suddenly face overwhelming grief again.
+This may occur at significant dates, such as holidays or birthdays, or without reason.
+Over time, these grief cycles will typically become less frequent and less intense as the person adjusts to his or her loss.

 Tasks of mourning

-Researchers have often described the grief process as a series of tasks that the grieving person may work through to resolve the grief.
+Researchers describe the grief process as a series of tasks that the grieving person may work through to resolve the grief.
 One model describes four tasks of mourning:

 Task one.
 Accept the reality of the loss.